Ed Khayat: College

 In 1953, Khayat attended Millsaps College, where he lettered in football and basketball.
 In 1954, he won the Mississippi Golden Gloves Heavyweight Championship (novice class).

 Also in 1954, he won a scholarship to Perkinston Junior College (Mississippi Gulf Coast Community College), where he lettered in football and basketball.
-In 1976, he was inducted into the MGCCC Alumni Hall of Fame and in 2003 into the MGCCC Athletic Hall of Fame.

-In 1955, he was awarded a scholarship to Tulane University where he lettered in football twice and baseball once.
-He was elected to the All-Time Tulane Green Wave football team in 1979, the Tulane Green Wave football All-Century Team in 1993, and inducted into the Tulane Athletic Hall of Fame in 1981.
+In 1955, he was awarded a scholarship to Tulane University where he lettered in football (2) and baseball (1).
+He was elected to the All-Time Tulane Green Wave football team in 1979 and the Tulane Green Wave football All-Century Team in 1993.

 Professional

 In 1957, he was signed as a free agent by the Washington Redskins.
 His playing career spanned ten years until his retirement after the 1966 season with the Boston Patriots.
 The bulk of his career was spent with the Philadelphia Eagles, where he was the starting defensive tackle for the 1960 World Championship team.
-In 2006, he was inducted into the Philadelphia Sports Hall of Fame as a member of the 1960 Eagles.